NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

-A number of new insights into matching were obtained in these works and several of them found their way, implicitly or explicitly, into the work of \cite{AnaVaz-17}.
-In a similar vein, we believe that results such as ours, which extend the frontier of NC matching algorithms, are likely to play a critical role towards the resolution of the full problem.
+Recently, Anari and Vazirani \cite{AnaVaz-19} have given what appears to be the culmination of this line of work: An NC algorithm for finding a minimum weight perfect matching in a general graph with polynomially bounded edge weights, provided it is given an oracle for the decision problem.
+The latter problem is: given a general graph with polynomially bounded edge weights and a target weight $W$, determine if there is a perfect matching of weight at most $W$ in the graph.
+As mentioned in \cite{AnaVaz-19}, many of the ideas discovered in the last five years figured in a key way in their work.
+In a similar vein, it is not unlikely that results such as ours, which extend the frontier of NC matching algorithms, are likely to play a critical role towards the eventual resolution of the full problem.

-The first NC algorithm for finding a maximum $st$-flow in a planar network was obtained by Johnson \cite{Joh-JACM-87}.
-As stated above, this was followed by an NC algorithm for finding a maximum flow from a set of sources to a set of sinks in a planar network by Miller and Naor \cite{MillerN}.
+The first NC algorithm for finding a maximum $st$-flow in a planar network was obtained by Johnson~\cite{Joh-JACM-87}.
+As stated above, this was followed by an NC algorithm for finding a maximum flow from a set of sources to a set of sinks in a planar network by Miller and Naor~\cite{MillerN}.
 An NC algorithm for maximum flow in graphs of bounded treewidth was given by Hagerup et al.~\cite{HagKatNis-JCSS-98}.
+An NC algorithm for counting perfect matchings in the same classes of graphs that we study, the one-crossing-minor-free classes of graphs, was given recently by Straub et al.~\cite{StrThiWag-TCS_16}; by applying a reduction of Kulkarni et al.~\cite{KulMahVar-CJTCS-08} they were also able to construct perfect matchings in NC for bipartite graphs in these families, but not in the general case. our algorithm has a similar overall structure to theirs, based on finding the structural decomposition of one-crossing-minor-free graph classes and then replacing small components of the decomposition by gadgets.